 Suppliers play a significant role in our delivery process.
 We aim to have close and excellent relationships with our key suppliers in order to ensure that both parties understand and comply with our strict process and product requirements.

-Apart from financial benefits, close relationships stimulate knowledge sharing, create an environment of innovation, and integrate more strongly strategic suppliers into Wärtsilä's value chain.
-Wärtsilä has an extensive supply base with around 27,000 active suppliers, most of whom are located in Europe, where we have our main production units.
-We are also continuously investing in developing a strong supply chain network in Asia.
+Apart from financial benefits, close relationships stimulate knowledge sharing, create an environment of innovation, and allow strategic suppliers to integrate more strongly into our value chain.
+We have an extensive supply base with around 27,000 active suppliers, most of whom are located in Europe, where we have our main production units.

 Wärtsilä supplier requirements

-Wärtsilä has defined processes for selecting suppliers, determining their compliance with Wärtsilä requirements, and developing the supply relationship.
-We offer our suppliers a partnership that strengthens the competitiveness of both parties.
-A precondition of this partnership is an open and continuous dialogue.
-The partnership approach is also applied in Wärtsilä's research and development activities, in which we often collaborate with universities, research institutes, and key suppliers.
+Wärtsilä has defined processes for selecting suppliers, determining their compliance with Wärtsilä supplier requirements, and developing the supply relationship.
+We offer our suppliers a partnership that strengthens the competitiveness of both parties through open and continuous dialogue.
+The partnership approach is also applied in our research and development activities, often in collaboration with universities, research institutes, and key suppliers.

 In addition to requirements relating to general features and product-specific issues, we have clear expectations towards our suppliers in terms of compliance with relevant legislation, environmental aspects, quality, occupational health and safety management, and social performance.
 Suppliers must demonstrate their compliance with these requirements in order to receive approved supplier status.
 These requirements are also included in standard supply contracts.
 We monitor suppliers’ compliance with these requirements by using performance indicators, and by conducting various types of audits.